-23. The Neighbourhood Plan Advisory Group's mandate was to drive the process, consult with the local community, gather evidence to support emerging policies and prepare the Plan for consideration and ultimately approval by Woodhouse Parish Council.
+24. The Neighbourhood Plan Advisory Group's mandate was to drive the process, consult with the local community, gather evidence to support emerging policies and prepare the Plan for consideration and ultimately approval by Woodhouse Parish Council.
 A detailed chronology of the approach to consultation and the outcomes is contained within the Consultation Statement..

-A community engagement drop-in event from 1 September 18 was attended by 102 people and received a wide 20--- range of comments on issues such as:
+A community engagement drop-in event from 1 September 18 was attended by 102 people and received a wide range of comments on issues such as:

 - Open Green Spaces

 - Environment

 - Footpaths & Bridleways

 - History & Heritage

 - Flooding

 - Renewable Energy

 - Facilities & Services

 - Traffic & Transport

 - Housing

 - Employment & Business/Economy

 - Communications

 - Vision

-25. The Advisory Group also gathered statistical information about the parish from a range of sources to provide a body of evidence on which to base the Plan's emerging Policies.
+- 25.39 delegates attended a stakeholder consultation event on 23 October 2018 and engaged in small group discussions about a range of issues concerning the emerging Neighbourhood Plan. - 26.
+The Advisory Group also gathered statistical information about the parish from a range of sources to provide a body of evidence on which to base the Plan's emerging Policies.